Battle of Tsushima: Conclusion

 Imperial Japanese Navy admirals and staff on 22 October 1905 at the Navy victory celebration ceremony after the war.
 (Note: On the front row, 3rd from the left to right; Chief medical officer (M.D., Admiral) Saneyoshi Yasuzumi, Admirals Ijuin Gorō, Kamimura Hikonojō, Tōgō Heihachirō, Navy Minister (Admiral) Yamamoto Gonnohyōe, Head of Navy General Staff (Admiral) Itō Sukeyuki, Admirals Kataoka Shichirō, Dewa Shigetō, Under Secretary of Navy (Admiral) Saitō Makoto, Head of Planning Dept. of Navy Ministry (Admiral) Yamashita Gentarō.

-Admirals Uryū Sotokichi, Misu Sōtarō (who lost an eye in the battle), Taketomi Kunikane, Tōgō Masamichi, Yamada Hikohachi, Shimamura Hayao and Ogura Byōichirō also participated in the battle.
-See Order of battle at the Battle of Tsushima for the responsibilities of the admirals during this battle.)
+Admirals Uryū Sotokichi, Misu Sōtarō (who lost an eye in the battle), Taketomi Kunikane, Tōgō Masamichi, Yamada Hikohachi, Shimamura Hayao, and Ogura Byōichirō also participated in the battle.
+See Battle of Tsushima order of battle for the responsibilities of the admirals during this battle.)
 A naval review was carried out for Emperor Meiji on 23 October 1905 in Tokyo Bay.

-The wounded Admiral Rozhestvensky went to the Imperial Japanese Naval Hospital in Sasebo to recover from a head injury caused by shrapnel; there, the victorious Admiral Tōgō visited him personally in plain clothes, comforting him with kind words: "Defeat is a common fate of a soldier.
+The wounded Admiral Rozhestvensky went to the Imperial Japanese Naval Hospital in Sasebo to recover from a head injury caused by shrapnel; there, the victorious Admiral Tōgō visited him personally in plain clothes, (Note: There have been numerous imaginary pictures of this visit drawn in Russia and in Japan with Tōgō in Navy uniform, but they seem fictional.) comforting him with kind words: "Defeat is a common fate of a soldier.
 There is nothing to be ashamed of in it.
 The great point is whether we have performed our duty."
 Rozhestvensky was allowed to send a telegram to the Tsar at Tsarskoye Selo.

 On 10 June 1905, Tsar Nicholas II responded with a telegram: